angarsky/diveintopython/learn/file_handling/binary_files.md

 In conclusion, writing binary files in Python is a simple process that involves opening the file in binary mode and writing binary data to it using the `write()` method of the file object.

-## File modes for Binary Files in Python
+## File Modes for Binary Files in Python

 When working with binary files in Python, you need to open them in the correct file mode to ensure the file is being read and/or written correctly.
 There are six file modes for binary files in Python: